Leave a Message

 Takeaway:

-Q: Does waiting for spring guarantee a higher sale price in RMV?
+Q: Does waiting for spring guarantee a higher sale price in Rancho Mission Viejo?

 Example:

-A spring listing competing with multiple similar floor plans may sell for less than a well-timed winter listing.
+A spring listing in Rienda competing against four similar floor plans sold for less than a winter listing of the same floor plan in Sendero that faced no model-match competition.

 Takeaway:

-Q: How do you know when buyer demand is strongest for your home?
+Q: How do you know when buyer demand is strongest for your home in Rancho Mission Viejo?

 Example: